Sewer Inspection Denver

 In older metro Denver homes, we might find vitreous clay pipes (VCP), which are prone to problems with tree roots, shifting, cracking or offsetting.
 If installed improperly, these pipes can have a belly (low spot).
 We might also find Orangeburg pipe (layers of wood pulp and pitch pressed together), which are susceptible to cracks and breaks from tree roots.

-If you are in the process of buying a new house, we can do a sewer inspection as part of your home inspection process.
+If you are in the process of buying a new house, we can do a sewer line inspection as part of your home inspection process.